Greet users

 Provide a greeting

 When the querychat UI first appears, you will usually want it to greet the user with some basic instructions.
 By default, these instructions are auto-generated every time a user arrives.
-In a production setting with multiple users/visitors, this is slow, wasteful, and non-deterministic.
+In a production setting with multiple users/visitors, this approach has some downsides: it’s slower, uses more API tokens, and produces different results each time.
 Instead, you should create a greeting file and pass it when creating your QueryChat object:

 titanic-app.py